kabilan-karthi/TUSK_PATRONS/README.md

 ## 📜 **License**

-MIT License – Free to adapt and deploy in conservation contexts.
+MIT License – Free to adapt for conservation contexts.

 ---